Substance Use

 If you’re battling co-occurring anxiety and substance use disorder, there are coping strategies available that could help manage your symptoms effectively.

-• Cognitive-behavioral therapy (CBT) has been found beneficial in treating both conditions by teaching individuals how they can change their thought patterns, which influence behavior.
+• Cognitive-behavioral therapy (CBT) has been found beneficial in treating both conditions by teaching individuals how to change their thought patterns that influence behavior.
+(15)

 • Mindfulness-based interventions have shown promise in helping people deal with cravings related to addiction while simultaneously reducing levels of stress, an important factor contributing towards relapse prevention.